Legal Troubles of Electronic Pay Stubs to Avoid

 - The total amount of deductions taken

 - Deductions such as medicare, social security, any wage garnishments, and if there's a pension plan contribution or 401k

 Legal problems can seem time-consuming and overwhelming, but take it one step at a time.
 Remember too that each state's requirements vary, and see what your employee prefers.
 Check the opt-in and opt-out options in your state and see if your employee has chosen either.

 If pay stubs are a requirement for your state, remember electronic pay stubs will save you money, help the environment, and are easy to set up!
-Now that you've learned the legal troubles of electronic pay stubs and how to avoid them, let's help you create a pay stub hassle-free.
+Now that you've learned the legal troubles of electronic pay stubs and how to avoid them, let's help you create a paystub hassle-free with the check stub maker.
 It's quite simple!